How To Get Your Will Deed Notarised

 9. Signature of notary

-III.
-Then you and your witnesses sign the Will deed in each other’s presence in front of the notary officer and then the notary officer attests the document which means that he/she will affix the seal which contains his name, name of the area he is appointed to practice his functions and registration number, on the document certifying it to be valid.
+Step III.
+Then you and your witnesses sign the Will deed in each other’s presence in front of the notary officer, and then the notary officer attests the document, which means that he/she Will affix the seal which contains his name, name of the area he is appointed to practice his functions, and registration number, on the document certifying it to be valid.

 Does AasaanWill help with the notarization of the Will deed?